The Adventures of Tintin: Controversy

 Hergé altered some of the early albums in subsequent editions, usually at the demand of publishers.
-For example, in Tintin in America, the objectionable representation of black people was changed.
+For example, at the instigation of his American publishers, many of the African characters in Tintin in America were re-coloured to make their race Caucasian or ambiguous.
 The Shooting Star originally had an American villain with the Jewish surname of "Blumenstein".
 This proved controversial, as the character exhibited exaggerated, stereotypically Jewish characteristics.
 "Blumenstein" was changed to an American with a less ethnically specific name, Mr. Bohlwinkel, in later editions and subsequently to a South American of a fictional country São Rico.
 Hergé later discovered that 'Bohlwinkel' was also a Jewish name.
 In recent years, even Tintin's politics of peace have been investigated.

 Adaptations and memorabilia

 The Adventures of Tintin has been adapted in a variety of media besides the original comic strip and its collections.
 Hergé encouraged adaptations and members of his studio working on the animated films.
 After Hergé's death in 1983, the Hergé Foundation and Moulinsart, the foundation's commercial and copyright wing, became responsible for authorising adaptations and exhibitions.